XanderTheDev/p2pool-dashboard/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSD-4 Clause License.
 See the [LICENSE](LICENSE) file for details.

 ---